-This morning you may choose to relax by the lake, which is home to an extraordinary number of birds.
-Over 60 different species have made their homes on the shores of the lake or in the surrounding area.
-Alternatively, depending on weather conditions, it may be possible to take a hike into the mountains surrounding the lake.
+This morning you may choose to relax by the lake, or depending on weather conditions, it may be possible to take a hike into the mountains surrounding the lake.
 Leaving the camp we walk along grassy, undulating slopes through the Moldo-Toor range.
 Song Kul Lake offers a spectacular backdrop to the north and we hope to meet locals along the way to get a further glimpse into this traditional lifestyle.
 The walk takes around 4 hours and reaches an altitude of 3300m.
 After lunch we leave our yurts and make our way to back to Kochkor for the night, this time taking a different route crossing the Teskey-Topok Pass, arriving in town in the late afternoon.
 This evening we head out to enjoy a musical Folklore ensemble performance with a wide repertoire of traditional ballads, love songs, work songs and lullabies, accompanied by Kyrgyz national instruments.

-Accommodation: Kochkor Family Guesthouse (or similar)
+ACCOMMODATION: Kochkor Family Guesthouse (or similar)